 To answer this "dilemma" it is enough to take a Rembrandt and a Picasso self-portrait side by side and place a neutral onlooker who never heard of either share his views:

 In Picasso, what he will see is just ugly chaos, something that looks to be the product of a sick mind.
 No message, just something made to shock, ride the trend and get rich/famous thanks to it.
 In Rembrandt, however, he sees a broken old man that looks deeply into viewer's eyes and communicates his mind as well as appearance.
-Through the vehicle of a mere painting, it's as if the essential parts of that old man survived for eternity and, in the end, this is what art is all about!
+Through the vehicle of painting, the essential parts of that old man survived for eternity...

 Be it expressed in a Bach's fugue, a Rembrandt's self portrait or Einstein's theory of relativity, art is timelessness achieved by virtues of integrity, harmony and simplicity.
 It comes as a byproduct of someone's neverending quest towards achieving aesthetic perfection, the goal of creating something that stays unbreakably beautiful.

 The word art can be justly applied to any human endeavor that produces condensed beauty, regardless of the field in which it was achieved (music, architecture, science).
 There is thus no reason, as long as above principles are kept, why it shouldn't extend to computer programming as well: